 The only major national provider who can currently offer a home broadband

-service without the use of a phone line are Virgin media.
+service without the use of a phone line is Virgin media.
 The reason they can do this is because they use a cable connection

 , rather than an ADSL connection, which most providers use and which provides broadband using a phone line.
 Virgin Media